Dragon Boat Festival: Pre-existing holiday

-Some modern research suggests that the stories of Qu Yuan or Wu Zixu were superimposed onto a pre-existing holiday tradition.
-The promotion of these stories might be encouraged by Confucian scholars, seeking to legitimize and strengthen their influence in China.
-The relationship between zongzi, Qu Yuan and the festival, first appeared during the early Han dynasty.
+Some modern research suggests that the stories of Qu Yuan or Wu Zixu were possibly superimposed onto pre-existing holiday traditions.
+The promotion of these stories might have been encouraged by Confucian scholars, seeking to legitimize and strengthen their influence in China.
+The relationship between zongzi, Qu Yuan and the Dragon Boat Festival first appeared during the early Han dynasty.

-The stories of both Qu Yuan and Wu Zixu were recorded in Sima Qian's Shiji, completed 187 and 393 years after the events, respectively, because historians wanted to praise both characters.
+The stories of both Qu Yuan and Wu Zixu were recorded in Sima Qian's Shiji, completed 187 and 393 years after the respective events, because historians wanted to praise both characters.

-According to historians, the holiday originated as a celebration of agriculture, fertility, and rice growing in southern China.
+According to some, the holiday may have originated as a celebration of agriculture, fertility, and rice growing in southern China.
 As recently as 1952 the American sociologist Wolfram Eberhard wrote that it was more widely celebrated in southern China than in the north.

 Another theory is that the Dragon Boat Festival originated from dragon worship.
 This theory was advanced by Wen Yiduo.
 Support is drawn from two key traditions of the festival: the tradition of dragon boat racing and zongzi.
 The food may have originally represented an offering to the dragon king, while dragon boat racing naturally reflects a reverence for the dragon and the active yang energy associated with it.
 This was merged with the tradition of visiting friends and family on boats.

 Another suggestion is that the festival celebrates a widespread feature of east Asian agrarian societies: the harvest of winter wheat.
 Offerings were regularly made to deities and spirits at such times: in the ancient Yue, dragon kings; in the ancient Chu, Qu Yuan; in the ancient Wu, Wu Zixu (as a river god); in ancient Korea, mountain gods (see Dano).
 As interactions between different regions increased, these similar festivals eventually merged into one holiday.